sectorrent/jlibdht/README.md

 Implementation
 -----
-Implementing Kad4 is very easy, just download the JAR and add it as a library to your project.
+Implementing jlibdht is very easy, just download the JAR and add it as a library to your project.

 Library
 -----